cloudera-labs/cloudera.exe/roles/prereq_efm_database/README.md

 - A running and accessible database server of the specified `database_type`.
 - The `database_admin_user` must have sufficient administrative privileges to create new databases and users.
-- The machine running the Ansible playbook must have the necessary database client libraries installed to connect to the database (e.g., `psycopg2` for PostgreSQL, `mysql-connector-python` for MySQL).

 # Dependencies